 Experiential learning and research

 You’ll access real-world learning experiences through community events organized by Kelowna’s French Cultural Centre.
 There are also opportunities to travel abroad and in Canada.
-You can apply to work in France as an English-language teaching assistant for an eight-month period.
+You can apply to work as an English-language teaching assistant in France for an eight-month period.
 Plus, you can take advantage of the Canadian government’s five-week French-immersion bursary program to study at one of 20 institutions across Canada.

 In fourth year, you’ll have the option of a directed-studies course – working in French with a faculty member – where you will complete directed readings and research in a clearly defined area of French literature, culture, or language, culminating in the writing of a substantive assignment.
 The Faculty of Creative and Critical Studies offers $2,500 undergraduate research awards that provide undergraduate students support to engage in research and creative activities over the summer months.